Your Complete Smart Home Guide

 Aside from being able to control your home’s temperature remotely and set it onto schedules, many smart thermostats also have sensing for movement and occupancy, meaning they’ll adjust based on your location and even if you’re awake or asleep.

 You can also set up geofencing with some smart thermostats, meaning they’ll adjust based on your location by using the GPS in your mobile device.
-Many smart thermostats can save you money on heating and cooling costs compared to regular thermostats.
+That can lead to real savings as you can set your heater and air conditioner to run less when your home’s empty.

-• Popular smart thermostat brands: Nest, Honeywell, Kono
+- Popular smart thermostat brands: Nest, Honeywell, ecobee

 Smart Smoke and CO Sensors